GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 What's the speed of dark?
+> 🥠 Only listen to the fortune cookie; disregard all other fortune telling units.

 ### Where you can find me